Skip to content

 Playback

-Press the Play button on the Rapise toolbar to playback the recording you made.
-Be sure not to interfere with the mouse or keyboard whilst the recording is playing back.
+Press the Play button on the Rapise toolbar to play back the recording.
+Be sure not to interfere with the mouse or keyboard while the recording is playing back.

-Note: You will see all mouse and keyboard activity reproduced as the analog recording plays.
-The recording will start from the point where you left-clicked the mouse to begin the recording and will end with clicking the close button in the Analog Recording dialog or at the last action before you pressed Ctrl+Break.
+Note: You will see all mouse and keyboard activity reproduced as the analog recording plays back.
+The recording will start from the point where you left-clicked the mouse to begin the recording and will end when you click the Close button in the Analog Recording dialog, or at the last action before you pressed Ctrl+Break.

 See Also